YarnSpinnerTool/YSDocs/getting-started/writing-in-yarn/logic-and-variables.md

 ```

 {% hint style="info" %}
-Yarn Spinner provides functions for converting between certain types.
-For more information, see **TODO**.
+Yarn Spinner provides built-in functions for converting between certain types:

+* The `string` function converts values of any type into a string.
+* The `number` function converts values of any type into a number (if it can be interpreted as one.)
+* The `bool` function converts values of any type into a boolean value (if it can be interpreted as one.)
 {% endhint %}

 ### Using Variables in Lines